Spring Lawn Care Basics

 Spring irrigation needs vary by region.
 For mountain and arid desert areas, continue watering lawns as you have been through winter, increasing irrigation frequency as temperatures climb, as spring winds build in the Southwest, and if spring rainfall is scarce in mountain areas.

-In Northern, Midwestern and Pacific Northwestern areas, spring rains typically provide sufficient moisture for awakening lawns.
+In the North, Midwest and Pacific Northwest areas, spring rains typically provide sufficient moisture for awakening lawns.
 Avoid the temptation to water as a means of greening up grass.
 Let it green up naturally, and irrigate only if rains are scarce and grass shows signs of dehydration.

 Start mowing when the ground is dry enough and grass is long enough to require cutting.
 Cut at the proper height for your type of grass.
 Avoid mowing too low.
 Grass cut too short allows sunlight to reach soil, encouraging weed seeds to germinate.
 It also favors shallow root development, which makes the lawn more easily susceptible to drought stress.
 Brush up your skills by reviewing the rules of lawn mowing.
 Learn why you don’t need to bag lawn clippings.